m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 tags = ["typescript", "programming", "types", "java", "type-level-programming"]
 +++

-In the course of helping other developers new to TypeScript, there are various common patterns of frustration that I encounter.
-Two broad categories of
+When helping developers new to TypeScript, I encounter several common patterns of frustration.
+Two broad categories:
-problems:

-- Type 1: Users get frustrated that certain patterns that are common in some JavaScript codebases are difficult to express in a typesafe way in TypeScript.
-  Typically this involves some form of runtime reflection, which I'm not going to talk about today and is typically a problem for less experienced or especially stubborn users (sometimes legitimate stubbornness!).
+- Type 1: Users get frustrated that certain JavaScript patterns are hard to express safely in TypeScript.
+This typically involves runtime reflection, which I won't discuss today and is usually an issue for less experienced or stubborn users (sometimes legitimately!).
-- Type 2: Users understanding TypeScript features in isolation and get confused when they try to combine them in ways that seem conceptually natural, but do not work as expected.
-This is often simply because this combination of features has not been implemented yet and may never be implemented.
+- Type 2: Users understand TypeScript features in isolation but get confused combining them in seemingly natural ways that don't work as expected.
+Often this is simply because the feature combination hasn't been implemented.

-So we are going to talk about a type 2 problem, specifically function overloading and conditional types in TypeScript, which is an area of the language that I think lots of people find unsatisfactory and I've seen recreated countless times.
-The intersection between these two features appears to be a common theme from helping people on the officially unofficial TypeScript community discord server and at work.
-The motivation is type safety, but the result is confusing compiler errors.
+We'll focus on a type 2 problem: function overloading and conditional types in TypeScript.
+This is an area many find unsatisfactory and I've seen attempted countless times.
+The intersection of these features comes up often in the TypeScript Discord and at work.
+The goal is type safety, but the result is confusing compiler errors.

 <!-- more -->